weiguowilliam/CEAT/README.md

 It extract the comment, clean the raw text and save it as a pickle file.

-Besides the raw json files provided by the link, we can also use [Google BigQuery](https://cloud.google.com/bigquery) to inquiry the needed comments.
+Besides the raw json files provided by the link.

+Another way is to test with a small sample set.
+For this task, we can use [Google BigQuery](https://cloud.google.com/bigquery) to inquiry the needed comments.
 Here's a sample big query script to select 10 comments in 2014.

 ```{sql}
 select * from `fh-bigquery.reddit_comments.20014` limit 10